stanbrub/benchmark/VerifyResults.md

 # Verify - Results

-Running Verify tests produces results into a directory structure in the current (working) directory.
+Running Verify tests in the IDE produces results into a directory structure in the current (working) directory.

 ````
 data/